A Step-by-Step Look at Refinishing Hardwood Floors & Stairs

 Step 1: Base Shoe & Trim

-Before the floors can be refinished, it is necessary to prep your home by removing all existing base shoe (that small piece along the bottom of your trim), appliances, and furniture.
-Our staff can take care of all these items except the furniture removal.
-Your fridge will be relocated to a place where it can be plugged back in, and your stove will be out of use for the time of the project.
-There are several companies in town that remove & put back furniture for an hourly rate.
+Before the hardwood floors can be refinished, you will need to prepare your home by removing all existing base shoe (that small piece along the bottom of your trim), appliances, and furniture.
+Our staff can take care of everything except the furniture removal, but we know of several companies in the Des Moines area that can move your furniture for an hourly rate.
+We can help you relocate your fridge to a place where it can be plugged back in, but your stove won’t be able to be used while we refinish your floors.

-If the refinish areas have been carpeted, you will most likely need to have new base shoe trim installed around the perimeter of your room.
+If you’re refinishing hardwood floors that have been carpeted, you will most likely need to have new base shoe trim installed around the perimeter of your room.
 This piece of trim hides the space between your hardwood and the base trim that is left for the expansion and contraction of your home.
-This gap has currently been hidden by the carpet & pad.
-Our trim carpenters will arrive prior to sanding to remove the existing base shoe and finalize measures for the new trim that will be necessary to complete the project.
+This gap was previously hidden by the carpet and pad.
+Our trim carpenters will arrive before we start sanding to remove the existing base shoe and finalize measures for the new trim that will be necessary to complete the project.

 Step 2: “Lace In” New Wood as Needed

 Sometimes in older homes, it is necessary to replace or “lace in” new wood to the existing hardwood due to water damage, pet stains, or areas where previous cold air returns were located.
 Most of the time there is little to no difference between the new wood and existing wood once the project is completed.